 Mirac has the ability to protect the human body from numerous health complications which can lead to an array of diseases.
 Our maximum strength formula provides powerful anti-inflammatory and antioxidant potential in the body.
 Have you ever wondered what makes “superfoods” super?
 Or what key ingredient superfoods like red wine, green tea, kale, or blueberries have in common?
 It's Quercetin.
-A natural compound for better longevity, heart health, anti-cancer properties, endurance, immune system support, and so much more.
+A natural compound for better longevity, heart health, anti-viral, anti-cancer properties, endurance, immune system support, and so much more.
 There's not much this powerful antioxidant can’t do, especially when combined with the benefits of Bromelain, an anti-inflammatory enzyme, and Vitamin C, for improved absorption.

 Made 100% Pure

 Nearly 90% of supplements on the market have excipients, but we don't!
 Mirac is a powerful nutraceutical scientifically formulated for inflammation associated with injuries, allergies, joint pain, and immune system health.
 Nutraceutical combines the words “nutrition” and “pharmaceutical” and is defined as a food product that provides health and medical benefits.
 We use high grade, GMP certified, lab-tested ingredients with 100% pure manufacturing process.
 No fillers, no artificial colors, no binders, no excipients, and no magnesium stearate, making Mirac more potent and more effective.

 What Will Quercetin Do For Me?

 The Importance of Quercetin - A Bioactive Flavonoid

 Quercetin is a bioflavonoid found in many fruits and vegetables such as elderberries, red and white onions, cranberries, kale, blueberries, and red apples.
 Nature provides fruits and vegetables with different micro-nutrients that protect plants from sun damage and in turn pass that protection on to us.
 Quercetin is considered one of the most powerful antioxidants.
 Antioxidants play an important role in fighting free radical cell damage, the effects of aging, and inflammation.
 Quercetin dihydrate, the form used in Mirac, is a more effective and highly concentrated form of the compound.
-Quercetin serves a variety of important health benefits and has been used successfully for its cholesterol-lowering, anti-cancer and anti-inflammatory benefits for cardiovascular complications, degenerative brain disorders, diabetes, and chronic inflammatory diseases such as arthritis, lupus, fibromyalgia, and asthma.
+Quercetin serves a variety of important health benefits and has been used successfully as an anti-viral inhibitor, cholesterol-lowering, anti-cancer, and anti-inflammatory in cardiovascular complications, degenerative brain disorders, diabetes, and chronic inflammatory responses from arthritis, lupus, fibromyalgia, and asthma.
 This bioactive flavonoid is a primary tool for immune health.